 👉 Your Turn⤵

-First, load skimr package with the correct function.
+Load skimr with the correct function.

 #load library by adding skimr as the package name#(add code below)library(skimr)

-Second, use the skim() function to view the data_to explore
+Next, use skim() to view data_to_explore.

 #skim the data by adding the skim function in front of the data#(add code below)skim(data_to_explore)